 Client Server Architecture

-The client-server model introduces two roles: the service user (client) and the service provider (server).
-The client requests a resource and the server provides that resource.
+The client-server model has two roles: the service user (client) and the service provider (server).
+The client requests and the server provides.

 During the design process of a client-server application, it is decided which parts of the task should be executed on the client, and which on the server.
-This decision can crucially affect the cost of clients and servers, the robustness and security of the application as a whole, and the flexibility of the design for later modification.
+This decision can affect the robustness and security of the application as a whole.
+This will also have an effect on the cost of future modifications.

 Early smartphones had limited storage capacity and processing power.
 Hence mobile application development focused heavily on degrading the smartphone to a pure front-end experience while scalable backend systems provided computational power and storage.

 Business interests like analyzing usage patterns or digital rights management further pushed the server-centric agenda of mobile application architecture.
 End-users received device independence and cloud storage in return for giving up data to organizations.

 Today companies implement server-centric architecture without a second thought and mobile application development is mostly reduced to work fancy UX design and backend API integrations.